What extra health and safety measures have been introduced?

 Drinks are permitted inside the auditorium for most performances in plastic or paper cups.

-For standing concerts, drinks service is available throughout the concert, however, for all other concerts drinks can only be taken into the auditorium pre-show and during the interval.
-This is to ensure no disruption to patrons during the performance.
+For standing concerts, you can buy drinks throughout the concert, however, for all other concerts drinks can only be taken into the auditorium before the show and during the interval.
+This is to ensure no disruption during the performance.

 We reserve the right to change this policy at any time, and for any performance, to ensure our commitment to health and safety and to meet the conditions of our entertainment licence.